Research

 Einstein Telescope

 The Einstein Telescope is the European project for a ground-based detector of gravitational waves of next generation.
-I contribute to the activities of the Observational Science Board.
-In particular, I am one of the coordinators of the division "Common Tools" (Div.
-9).
+I contribute to the activities of the Observational Science Board, in charge of studying ET science.
 Here are some of my main contributions:

 Gravitational-wave cosmology